cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 API reference
 =============

-This sections describes the HTTP API exposed by the gateway application.
+This section describes the HTTP API exposed by the gateway application.

 Repositories
 ************